scipy/scipy/doc/source/dev/conduct/code_of_conduct.rst

 Should there be difficulties in dealing with the situation, you may report your compliance issues in confidence to either:

-- The SciPy Code of Conduct Committee, at conduct@TODO (preferred) Members of this committee are TODO
+You can report issues to the SciPy Code of Conduct committee, at conduct@TODO.

-Or alternatively to:
+Currently, the committee consists of:

+- Stefan van der Walt
+- Nathaniel J. Smith
+- Ralf Gommers

+If your report involves any members of the committee, or if they feel they have a conflict of interest in handling it, then they will recuse themselves from considering your report.
+Alternatively, if for any reason you feel uncomfortable making a report to the committee, then you can also contact:

-- Chair of the SciPy Steering Committee: Ralf Gommers
+- Chair of the SciPy Steering Committee: Ralf Gommers, or
 - Executive Director of NumFOCUS: Leah Silen